Croco Birthday 2026 JFB banner image

 • CALCULATE 一 a value from this bar will be taken to the formula, which is calculated by the Calculated Field.

-The “Clone” and “Delete” buttons are placed in the top-right corner of the Edit Options pop-up and are intended to make a copy of the created option below and delete the item, respectively.
+The “Clone” and “Delete” buttons are placed in the top right corner of the Edit Options pop-up and are intended to make a copy of the created option underneath and delete the item.

 Also, pressing the “+ Add new Option” button adds another option to the list.